dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             <article class="question">
               <p class="faq-q">What is your Breeding Program?</p>
               <p class="faq-desc">
-                We use the Tica Ragdoll
+                We use the Tica Ragdoll standards
                 <a href="https://tica.org/phocadownload/rd.pdf">Standards</a>
                 in our breeding program.
-This describes the entire cat, on a point basis.
+To constantly improve our cats.
               </p>
               <button class="btn-plus">
                 <svg